Ipgnosis/tic_tac_toe/README.md

 What they actually do is learn enough to start playing the first game, then they play and learn as they go along.
 During early game play, humans do not:

 1. Start a game with a proven strategy in mind (e.g. Sicilian Defense, Ruy Lopez, etc.)
-2. Conduct an exhaustive, breadth first search of all possible moves (N.B. even in Tic Tac Toe, there are 9! or 362,880 possible moves)
+2. Conduct an exhaustive, breadth first search of all possible moves (NB even in Tic Tac Toe, there are 9! or 362,880 possible moves)
 3. Calculate win/loss probabilities for any given move
 4. Explore the history of great games played in the past, looking for similarities